Glacier County, Montana: Settlements

 Several small unincorporated communities, one incorporated town, and one incorporated city are located within the county.

-Cut Bank, the county seat with a population of around 3000, is located in eastern Glacier County, on the edge of the Great Plains.
-Cut Bank arose from the railroad and agriculture needs of the surrounding area, and was fostered by an oil boom in the 1920s.
-The town's diverse population is the result of this settlement.
-Town resources include a hospital and clinic, a historic airport with regional and international connections, a nine-hole golf course, and a swimming pool.
-Nearby sites of the Lewis and Clark expedition and other historic and prehistoric sites can be visited.
-The Glacier County Museum has a collection of area artifacts, historic buildings, community memorabilia, and a comprehensive archive of early area history and individuals, including a large collection of data on Blackfeet history.
+Cut Bank, the county seat with a population of around 3,000, is located in eastern Glacier County, on the edge of the Great Plains.
+Cut Bank arose from the railway and agricultural needs of the surrounding area, and was fostered by an oil boom in the 1920s.
+The town's diverse population is a result of this settlement.
+Town resources and services include a hospital and clinic, an historic airport (with regional and international connections), a nine-hole golf course, and a municipal swimming pool.
+Nearby historical sites from the Lewis and Clark expedition, among other historic and prehistoric locations, can be visited.
+The Glacier County Museum has a collection of archaeological artifacts, historic buildings, community memorabilia, and a comprehensive archive of early area history and individuals, including a large collection of data on Blackfeet history.

 Browning is the home and government seat of the Blackfeet Tribe.
-The incorporated portion of Browning, at 1,400, does not reflect the population of 7,000 in the community that is largely representative of the Blackfeet Tribe on a part of their ancestral homeland dating back over 400 years.
-Town resources include a federal building, community college, Native American Museum and Heritage Center, casino, fairgrounds, race track, and Native American camp area that hosts an annual Native American celebration and pow-wow.
-Many events center on this area during the summer months.
-Blackfeet tribal fishing and recreational permits, along with guide and tour services to blue ribbon trout fishing and other recreational opportunities, can be found there.
+The incorporated portion of Browning, at 1,400 residents, does not reflect the total population of around 7,000 in the wider community, largely representative of the Blackfeet Tribe on a part of their ancestral homeland, which dates back over 400 years.
+Town businesses and resources include a federal building, Blackfeet Community College, Native American Museum and Heritage Center, casino, fairgrounds, racetrack, and Native American camp area that hosts an annual Native American celebration and powwow.